Breezy: Production

 Eastwood has described the film as a "big risk at the time" and that Universal Studios let him make the film as a favor.
 Eastwood "liked the whole comment on the rejuvenation of a cynic" who finds out about life through a seventeen-year-old girl, with her teaching him more about life than he does for her.
 Eastwood said at the time that he didn't believe the film would "make a dime" but that he was making the movie because he wanted the challenge, and because the material was different than what he was used to.
 Holden had not made a major film since The Wild Bunch in 1969, and he was so happy to be approached that he agreed to appear in the film for no salary, receiving instead a percentage of the profits.
 When the film generated no profits, the Screen Actors Guild told Eastwood that he would have to pay Holden the union minimum of $4000.

 Jo Heims wrote the script about a love blossoming between a middle-aged man and a teenage girl.
 Heims had originally intended Eastwood to play the starring role of the realtor Frank Harmon, a bitter divorced man who falls in love with the young Breezy.
 Although Eastwood confessed to "understanding the Frank Harmon character" he believed he was too young at that stage to play Harmon.
 That part would go to William Holden, 12 years Eastwood's senior, and Eastwood then decided to direct the picture.
-Eastwood initially wanted to cast Jo Ann Harris, whom he had worked with in The Beguiled.
+Eastwood initially wanted to cast Jo Ann Harris, with whom he had worked in The Beguiled.
 Eastwood described Holden as "very astute as an actor" and that he "understood the role completely, so it was easy for him to play."
 After he signed for the part, Holden said to Eastwood, "You know, I've been that guy," and Eastwood responded, "Yeah, I thought so."